presentator/presentator/packages/figma/README.md

 #### Manually

-1. Download or clone the repo.
+1. Download or clone the plugin repo.

 2. Go to *Plugins > Development > Create plugin (+) > Link existing* and select the `manifest.json` file of the plugin.